Learning objective

 1: Recap and recall

-Before starting this unit, you might want to check that children can recall:
+Before starting this unit, check that the children can recall:

 • Vocabulary used to describe music, such as rhythm and pitch.